-Study on the Key Anti-Inflammatory Components and Quality Evaluation of Aqueous Succus Bambusae Extract Based on Spectrum-Effect Relationship and Component Knockout
+Key Anti-inflammatory Components and Quality Evaluation of Aqueous Succus Bambusae Extract Based on Spectrum-effect Relationship and Component Knockout

-CONCLUSION The established fingerprint profile can be used to evaluate the quality of aqueous Succus Bambusae extract.
-The spectrum-effect relationship study preliminarily elucidated the anti-inflammatory active substances of aqueous Succus Bambusae extract, and component knockout experiments identified p-coumaric acid as one of the key components for its anti-pharyngitis effect, providing a reference for quality control and clinical application of aqueous Succus Bambusae extract.
+CONCLUSION The established fingerprint profile can be used to evaluate the quality of aqueous Succus bambusae extract.
+The spectrum-effect relationship study preliminarily elucidate the anti-inflammatory active substances of aqueous Succus bambusae extract, and component knockout experiments identified p-coumaric acid as one of the key components for its anti-pharyngitis effect, providing a reference for quality control and clinical application of aqueous Succus bambusae extract.

 • loading